NatashaStojanova/quiz-app/README.md

 ### Leaderboard Page

-- Displays a list of high scores saved in `LocalStorage`.
+- Displays a list of high scores saved in `localStorage`.

 - Supports features like sorting and pagination using React TanStack Table.

 ---

+### Additional Notes

+- Hard to understand or complex areas in the codebase include short comments explaining the logic.